wasiahmad/Awesome-LLM-Synthetic-Data/README.md

-# Large Language Model Based Synthetic Data Generation Papers
+# Papers on Synthetic Data Generation by LLMs and for LLMs

 <div align="center">